sendbird/sendbird-calls-ios/README.md

 Go to your Swift Package Manager's `File` tab and select `Swift Packages`.
 Then choose `Add package dependency`.

-Add SendBirdCalls into your Package Repository with the following URL: `https://github.com/sendbird/sendbird-calls-ios`.
+Add the `SendBirdCalls` framework into your Package Repository with the following URL: `https://github.com/sendbird/sendbird-calls-ios`.

 To add the package, select appropriate dependency rule and click `Add Package`.